What is cognitive bias?

 The halo effect

-For example, if you like a certain person, and they are selling a product or endorsing a political candidate, you might feel more inclined towards the product or political candidate based on your liking for the figure.
+For example, if you like a specific person, and they are selling a product or endorsing a political candidate, you might feel more inclined towards the product or political candidate based on your liking for the figure.

 The self-serving bias